jedinym/sqc-text/main.typ

 When a user submits a validation request through SQClib (refer to
 @section-sqclib), the library code creates a new object in a MinIO bucket.
 This object contains the atomic model along with associated metadata.
-The library subsequently returns the pending request's ID to the user.
+The library subsequently returns the ID of the pending request to the user.
 The user uses this ID to invoke another SQClib function, which awaits the completion of the request.

 Upon the creation of the object, Minio publishes a bucket notification event to the `requests` exchange in RabbitMQ.
 This notification contains the identifier